Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Introduction

 \subsection{Outline}

 The remainder of this paper is organized as follows.
-In the rest of this section, we introduce the basic notation.
+We close this section by introducing the notation used throughout the paper.
 Section~\ref{sec:Preliminaries} provides key definitions and background on the bundle-level method.
 In Section~\ref{sec:Accelerated-Prox-level-method}, we propose $\apex$, which drives the objective down to a prescribed level with a convergence rate that adapts to the {\pws} structure.
-To remove the requirement of knowing level in advance, Section~\ref{sec:Normalized-Wolfe-Certificate} develops an accelerated Wolfe-certificate search procedure.
+To remove the need to know the target level in advance, Section~\ref{sec:Normalized-Wolfe-Certificate} develops an accelerated Wolfe-certificate search procedure.
 Building on this certificate, we then study {\pws} functions satisfying a $\mu^*$-QG condition: first assuming $\mu^*$ is known (Section~\ref{sec:Restarted_mu_known}), and then treating the case where $\mu^*$ is unknown (Section~\ref{sec:Restarted_mu_unknown}).
-In Section~\ref{sec:lower_bound}, we derive a lower bound on the oracle complexity that matches the upper bounds obtained in Sections~\ref{sec:Restarted_mu_known} and~\ref{sec:Restarted_mu_unknown}, thereby establishing optimality of our methods.
-Finally, Section~\ref{sec:Numerical-Study} presents numerical experiments that validate the practical performance of our algorithms.
+Section~\ref{sec:Numerical-Study} presents numerical experiments that validate the practical performance of our algorithms.